prdx23/dotfiles/README.md

 # copy .config/nvim
 # open nvim and lazy.nvim should install all plugins
+# use :Lazy and :Mason to update/install the rest

 # install nvim server
 python3 -m pip install --user pipx